 Moderator summary: Companies agree that this WI does not need to wait until EN-DC HPUE WI complete.
-Moderator propose to provide SUL combinations list in the WI objective, and clarify the motivation to include SUL PC and discuss the technical issues mentioned above.
+Moderator propose to provide SUL combinations list in the WI objective, and clarify the motivation to include SUL PC and discuss the technical issues mentioned above.According to companies views in the summary, the SUL band combinations are provided just for example and information

 2. Time units